anushreehede/senseiAssist/README.md

 ### TODO

-1. Add send-email script and relevant intent in `index.js`
+~~1.
+Add send-email script and relevant intent in `index.js`~~
 ~~2.
 Multi-word slot values~~
 ~~3.
 Update project details, delete project - important for `storage.js`~~
+~~4.
+Email to project incharge when status updated~~
-4. Create email field in SenseiProjects table, change utterances, intents files
+~~5.
+Create email field in SenseiProjects table, make all email related intents~~
-5. Update email intent
+6. Trigger email to project incharge before deadline
-6. Improve the sample utterances (IMP)
+7. Improve the sample utterances (IMP)
+8. Get official email, create credentials.
-7. Any other functionality (if time permits)
+9. Any other functionality (if time permits)

 ##### Remember to change the code in `/speechAssets` whenever new intent is added